lpryor/atmos/README.md

-This project has moved to https://github.com/zmanio/atmos, this repository is a fork of an older version for archival.
-Please see http://zman.io/atmos for more information about the current version.
+**This project has moved to https://github.com/zmanio/atmos, this repository is a fork of an older version for archival purposes.
+Please see http://zman.io/atmos for more information about the current version.**

 Atmos is a Scala library for solving common problems encountered while working in the cloud.